dthang16/Vietnamese-parser/README.md

 **How to run the code**

-To run the code, you run the command: python ChartyPy3.py -g PSG3.txt -i _input sentence_
+To run the code, you run the command: python ChartyPy3.py -g PSG3.txt -i _input sentence_ <br/>
-Example: python ChartyPy3.py -g PSG3.txt -i "chị tôi ăn cơm"